A Treasury of Christmas Carols

 I began the incorporation process of the main collection on January 7, 2002.
 It was time-consuming process — 8 months and a day before the whole collection (excluding songs under copyright) was added to the site.
 Additional hymns and carols are being incorporated on a regular basis.
 Please check back.
 I'll note my progress on the What's New page to this site.

-At last count on September 8, 2007, the site had 2,749 hymns and carols (including variations), plus several hundred Christmas poems and prose.
+At last count, the site has over 4000 hymns and carols (including variations), plus several hundred Christmas poems and prose.

 Go To Top